What are the programs objectives?

-- The funding comes as a result of Cricket Australia's (CA) most recent media rights deals with Channels 9 and 10 (2013).
-CA advised the ACA that the Player Payment Pool (PPP) is estimated to increase by $43m compared to the original estimates for the 2012-17 MOU period.
+Funding comes as a result of Cricket Australia advising the ACA that the Player Payment Pool (PPP) was estimated to increase by $43million compared to original estimates for the 2012-17 MOU period.

-- As part of the process of compiling the State of the Game report, the ACA met with all current players who unanimously chose to contribute some of this Player Payment Pool increase to initiatives that will help strengthen the game.
+At the completion of a research project during the 2013-14 season, the players unanimously chose to dedicate some of this increase to initiatives that will help strengthen the game.